 \section{Abstract}

-We treat generalizations of Koll\'ar's torsion-freeness, vanishing theorem, and so on, for projective morphisms between complex analytic spaces as an application of the theory of variations of mixed Hodge structure.
-The results will play a crucial role in the theory of minimal models for projective morphisms of complex analytic spaces.
-In this paper, we do not use Saito's theory of mixed Hodge modules.
+We discuss variations of mixed Hodge structure arising from projective morphisms of complex analytic spaces.
+Then we treat generalizations of Koll\'ar's torsion-free theorem, vanishing theorem, and so on, for reducible complex analytic spaces as an application.
+The results will play a crucial role in the theory of minimal models for projective morphisms between complex analytic spaces.